 When listing your outgoings you must include the running costs of your car, including all the expenses listed in the previous section that can be incurred across the course of any given month/year.

-Do car finance companies accept customers on a DMP?
+Do car finance companies accept customers on debt management plans?

 As there are no legal restrictions in place that prevent you from applying for car finance, you are free to submit an application to any dealer.